Apartment Security Advice – Make Rental Housing a Family Safety Priority.

 Apartment Security Advice – Reinforce Sliding Glass Windows

 Windows are left unlocked and open at a much higher rate than doors.
 An open window, visible from the street or alley, may be the sole reason for an apartment to be selected by a burglar.
-Ground floor windows are more susceptible to break-ins for obvious reasons.
-Upper floor windows become attractive if they can be accessed easily from a stairway, tree, fence, or by climbing on balconies.
+Ground-floor windows are more susceptible to break-ins for obvious reasons.
+Upper-floor windows become attractive if they can be accessed easily from a stairway, tree, fence, or by climbing on balconies.

 Windows have latches, not locks, and therefore should have secondary blocking devices to prevent sliding them open from the outside.
 Inexpensive wooden dowels and sticks work well for horizontal sliding windows and through-the-frame pins work well for vertical sliding windows.

-For ventilation, block the window open no more than six inches and make sure you can’t reach in from the outside and remove the blocking device.
-In sleeping rooms, these window blocking devices should be capable of being removed easily from the inside to comply with fire codes.
+For ventilation, block the window open no more than six inches and make sure you can’t reach in from the outside, and remove the blocking device.
+In sleeping rooms, these window-blocking devices should be capable of being removed easily from the inside to comply with fire codes.

-Like sliding glass doors, anti-lift devices are necessary for ground level and accessible aluminum windows that slide horizontally.
-The least expensive and easiest method is to only install screws half-way into the upper track of the movable glass panel to prevent it from being lifted out in the closed position.
+Like sliding glass doors, anti-lift devices are necessary for ground-level and accessible aluminum windows that slide horizontally.
+The least expensive and easiest method is to only install screws halfway into the upper track of the movable glass panel to prevent it from being lifted out in the closed position.

-Place highly visible decals on the glass door near the latch mechanism that indicates that an alarm system, a dog, or block watch/operation identification system is in place, if applicable.
+Place highly visible decals on the glass door near the latch mechanism that indicates that an alarm system, a dog, or a block watch/operation identification system is in place, if applicable.